Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: The Neutral Atom Quantum Computing Platform

 For the NAQC to be suitable as a quantum computing platform, one requires multiple properties, which are commonly known as DiVincenzo's criteria \cite{divincenzo_2000_the_physical_implementation}, namely: \begin{enumerate} \item A scalable physical system of qubits \item The ability to initialize the state of the qubits to a simple fiducial state \item A universal set of quantum gates \item Long relevant coherence times, much longer than the gate operation time \item A qubit-specific measurement capability. \end{enumerate} The following outlines that all those requirements are fulfilled for NAs trapped in optical tweezer arrays or optical lattices.

 \emph{1.
 System and qubits:} NAs can be stored in optical dipole traps~\cite{grimm_2000_optical}, which are typically formed by far-detuned lasers interacting with the atomic dipole moment.
 Examples include optical lattices, which are stationary patterns of light that emerge from the interference of multiple laser beams \cite{jessen_1996_optical}, or optical tweezer arrays, which consist of many individual tightly focused and individually controllable laser beams arranged in one, two, or three dimensions \cite{kaufman_2021_quantum}.
-In state-of-the-art optical tweezer arrays, atoms are loaded stochastically and can then be dynamically rearranged in desired configurations \cite{barredo_2016_an_atom, endres_2016_atom}.
+In state-of-the-art optical tweezer arrays, atoms are loaded stochastically and can then be dynamically rearranged in desired configurations \cite{barredo_2016_an_atom, endres_2016_atom}, with the possibility of dynamically reloading atoms from a reservoir to compensate for occasional loss of atoms \cite{gygerContinuousOperationLargescale2024,norciaIterativeAssembly1712024}.
 It is possible to laser-cool the atoms within the traps to their motional ground states \cite{kaufman_2012_cooling}.
 Commonly used atom species in such experiments are alkali atoms, e.g.~Rb, Cs, or alkaline-earth-like atoms, such as Sr or Yb.
 Specific internal electronic states of the atoms serve as the qubit states $\ket{0}$ and $\ket{1}$.
-Both states are typically encoded in two long-lived states of the atom, such as two hyperfine states in alkali atoms~\cite{levine_2019_parallel, graham_2019_rydberg}, a nuclear spin in alkaline-earth (like) atoms \cite{barnes_2022_assembly, ma_2022_universal,jenkins_2022_ytterbium}, or a low-energy singlet and triplet state in alkaline-earth atoms coupled via an optical transition \cite{young_2020_halfminute, schine_2022_longlived}.
+Both states are typically encoded in two long-lived states of the atom, such as two hyperfine states in alkali atoms~\cite{levine_2019_parallel, graham_2019_rydberg}, a nuclear spin~\cite{barnes_2022_assembly, ma_2022_universal,jenkins_2022_ytterbium} ,low-energy singlet and triplet states~\cite{young_2020_halfminute, schine_2022_longlived}, fine-strucure~\cite{pucherFineStructureQubitEncoded2024,unnikrishnanCoherentControlFineStructure2024}, or circular Rydberg states~\cite{holzlLongLivedCircularRydberg2024} in alkaline-earth (like) atoms.
+Due to their different properties, also dual-species atom arrays have been proposed and demonstrated~\cite{anandDualspeciesRydbergArray2024}.

 \emph{2.
 Initialization, and 3.
 Quantum gates:} Transitions between electronic states can be precisely controlled by applying laser pulses to the atoms.
 Such pulses are used to initialize qubits in well-defined initial states, e.g.~$\ket{0}$, and to perform arbitrary single-qubit gates.
 Universal quantum computing also demands controlled two-qubit gates.
 To achieve this, atoms can be temporarily excited to Rydberg states, which are electronic states with very large principal quantum numbers.
 Atoms in Rydberg states exhibit large polarizabilities, and as a consequence, two Rydberg atoms interact via dipole-dipole interactions~\cite{gallagher_1994_rydberg}.
 By coupling one of the qubit states, e.g.~$\ket{1}$, to a Rydberg state $\ket{r}$, one obtains an effective interaction between two atoms in the state $\ket{1}$ \cite{jaksch_2000_fast,saffman_2010_quantum}.
 Depending on the exact settings, interaction characteristics can vary from dipolar to van der Waals~\cite{morgado_2021_quantum}.
 This mechanism can be used to engineer two-qubit or multi-qubit gates.